darakian/darakian.github.io/_posts/2026-01-06-an-llm-blog-post.md

 ### Pelicans

-A few months back I came across the a facinating language model benchmark.
+A few months back I came across the a fascinating language model benchmark.
 The so called [Pelicans on a bicycle](https://www.robert-glaser.de/agentic-pelican-on-a-bicycle/) benchmark.
 The basic idea is to ask a language model to generate some novel new thing and then to iterate on the output asking the model to "improve" the output.
 While not something that can be objectively measured one can tease out what "improvement" is for each of the models.

 ## The experiment